Use the filter to show walks of a certain type such as woods, reservoirs, hills, long distance, country parks, canals and rivers.

 |Priory Park Reigate||2 miles (3 km)||This large park in Reigate is great for walking with miles of woodland trails, lakes and formal gardens.
 You can also climb the Priory Park Ridge for great views across the town and the North Downs.
 The park is good for flora and fauna with pretty bluebells in the spring, 207 plant species and champion trees which you can see on the tree trail.
 Look out for a variety of birdlife around the large lake.
 View Full Details>>|

-|Puttenham Common||3 miles (5 km)||Enjoy a peaceful walk through the woodland and heathland of Puttenham Common in the North Downs.
+|Puttenham Common||3 miles (5 km)||Enjoy a peaceful walk through the woodland and heathland of Puttenham Common in the North Downs, near Guildford.
 There are several large ponds and wetland areas that attract a wide variety of wildlife including great crested grebes and grey herons.
 Look out for roe deer and green woodpecker in the woodland areas.
-This walk just takes you around Puttenham Common but you could easily extend your walk by heading west to the nearby Crooksbury Common where you can climb Crooksbury Hill for super views of the area.
-You could also pick up the Fox Way or North Downs Way which run past the common.|
+There are also some good bridleways which are suitable for cyclists with mountain bikes.|

 |Reigate and Banstead Millennium Trail||18 miles (29 km)||This splendid walk was devised by Reigate and Banstead Borough Council to celebrate the new millennium.
 It follows a series of footpaths, tracks and country lanes from Horley to Banstead via Reigate.|